 Paul Lee, J.D., LL.M., Turney Berry, J.D., and Jerome M. Hesch, J.D., LL.M.

-This panel will talk about the favorite techniques the panel actually use, when they use them, when they don't, tips, tricks, and traps.
-Among the discussion points will be good ways to explain ideas to clients and to motivate them to take action in the face of what seems to be omnipresent uncertainty.
+This panel talked about the favorite techniques the panel actually use, when they use them, when they don't, tips, tricks, and traps.
+Among the discussion points were good ways to explain ideas to clients and to motivate them to take action in the face of what seems to be omnipresent uncertainty.

 Tales from the Dark Side: Drafting Issues from the Fiduciary Perspective